+HOW TO GUIDE

+Hand Grip Strength

+Hand grip strength is used as a measure of muscle strength.

+Materials required:

+- Hand grip dynamometer - Chair with back rest

+Procedure:

-Hand Grip Strength 'how to' guide Hand grip strength is used as a measure of muscle strength.
-Materials required: Hand Grip Dynamometer Chair with back rest Procedure: Patient position: subject seated, shoulders adducted and neutrally rotated, elbow flexed at 90°, forearm in neutral and wrist between 0 and 30° of dorsiflexion.
+Patient position: subject seated, shoulders adducted and neutrally rotated, elbow flexed at 90°, forearm in neutral position and wrist between 0 and 30° of extension.
 The arm is not supported by examiner or armrest and the dynamometer is presented vertically and in line with the forearm.

-Instruction to participant: "I want you to hold the handle like this and squeeze as hard as you can."
+Instruction to participant:

+"I want you to hold the handle like this and squeeze as hard as you can."
 The examiner demonstrates and then gives the dynamometer to the subject.
 "Are you ready?
 Squeeze as hard as you can."
 As the subject begins to squeeze, the examiner says, "Harder!...
 Harder!...
+Relax"

-Relax" How to measure: It is recommended that the test is repeated a total of six times, three on each side.
-A rest of 60 seconds is recommended between each trial to prevent fatigue.
-The maximum measurement on each side is recorded.
-Read grip strength in kilograms and record the result to the nearest 1 kg. • Also record hand dominance, i.e. right, left or ambidextrous Example Cut Points: At risk if max score: Female <16kg <27kg Male
+How to measure:

+- It is recommended that the test is repeated a total of six times, three on each side. - A rest of 60 seconds is recommended between each trial to prevent fatigue. - The maximum measurement on each side is recorded.
+Read grip strength in kilograms and record the result to the nearest 1 kg. - Also record hand dominance, i.e. right, left or ambidextrous.

+Example Cut Points:

+At risk if max score:

+Female < 16 kg Male < 27 kg

-Select the most appropriate cut point for the population you are working with
+\ Select the most appropriate cut point for the population you are working with